The taskbar in Qt Design Studio can display following types of output:

 Select the Cancel Build button to cancel the build.

-To specify whether to open the Compile Output pane on output when building applications, select Tools > Options > Build & Run > Compile Output, and then select the Open pane when building check box.
-In the Limit output to field, you can specify the maximum amount of build output lines to display in the pane.
+To specify whether to open the Compile Output view on output when building applications, select Edit > Preferences > Build & Run > Compile Output, and then select the Open Compile Output when building check box.
+In the Limit output to field, you can specify the maximum amount of build output lines to display.

-You can also reach the options page by clicking (Open Settings Page).
+You can also open the preferences page by clicking (Open Settings Page).

 You can use Qt Design Studio's output parsers to parse output from builds done outside of Qt Design Studio or stored from previous build runs.
 By default, the parsers from the kit selected for the active project are used, but you can select another kit.